dksslq/smtp/README.md

-# smtp
+# SMTP
-RT, the smtp client, No external dependencies
+The smtp client, No external dependencies, Swiss Army knife of SMTP